gerwazy102/chr_to_png/README.md

 This converter is based on resources from [NESdev Wiki](https://www.nesdev.org/wiki/PPU_pattern_tables).

+You can easily create custom palettes using [THIS](https://github.com/Gumball2415/palgen-persune) awesome tool!

 License
 This converter is licensed under the MIT License.
 See the LICENSE file for details.